Pr\"ufer algebraic spaces: Abstract

 \section{Abstract}

 This is the first in a series of two papers concerned with relative birational geometry of algebraic spaces.
-In this paper, we study Pr\"ufer pairs of algebraic spaces that generalize spectra of Pr\"ufer rings, and pushouts of algebraic spaces that generalize composition of valuations and Ferrand's pincements of schemes.
-As a particular case of Pr\"ufer spaces we introduce valuation algebraic spaces, and use them to establish valuative criteria of properness and separatedness that sharpen the standard criteria.
-In the sequel paper, we will introduce a version of Riemann-Zariski spaces ({\em RZ spaces}), and will prove Nagata compactification theorem for algebraic spaces.
+In this paper, we study Pr\"ufer spaces and Pr\"ufer pairs of algebraic spaces that generalize spectra of Pr\"ufer rings.
+As a particular case of Pr\"ufer spaces we introduce valuation algebraic spaces, and use them to establish valuative criteria of separatedness and properness that sharpen the standard criteria.
+In a sequel paper, we introduce a version of Riemann-Zariski spaces, and prove Nagata's compactification theorem for algebraic spaces.